MohawkTSDB/mohawk/examples/README.md

 JSON over [REST API](/examples/REST.md) is the primary interface of Mohawk Metrics.
 This makes it easier for users to get started and also makes integration easier since REST+JSON is widely used and easily understood. a rich, growing set of features that includes:

 #### Multi Tenancy
 Mohawk Metrics provides virtual multi tenancy.
 All data is mapped to a tenant.
 Everything is partitioned by tenant.
-All requests, both reads and writes, can include a tenant id, default tenant id is "\_ops".
+All requests, both reads and writes, can include a tenant id, default tenant id is `_ops`.

 #### Tagging
 Mohawk Metrics provides flexible tagging support that makes it easy to organize and group data.
 Tagging can also be used to provide additional information and context about data.